makskay/Tidy/README.md

 * [SagaciousZed](https://github.com/SagaciousZed) - original author of the ConfigAccessor class (powers saving and loading of custom .yml files)
 * [H31IX](https://github.com/h31ix) - author of the Updater class (powers auto-installation of updates from dev.bukkit.org)

+## License
+Tidy uses the MIT License.
+See LICENSE.txt for details.